Relationship Ambivalence: What It Is, Why It Happens, and How to Finally Get Unstuck

 Life transitions including career changes, moving to new locations, or major personal milestones can trigger ambivalence about existing relationships as you evaluate how different connections fit into your evolving identity and life circumstances.

-How to Deal with Ambivalence in a Relationship
+How to Deal With Ambivalence in a Relationship Without Losing Yourself

 Start by journaling about your relationship experiences to identify patterns in your ambivalent feelings.
 Notice what triggers positive emotions versus negative ones, and look for themes that might reveal underlying issues or needs.